 Whose canon alien species characters do you like the most?
 Do you think the character is true to the species?
 If the character differs from established species canon, is the difference reasonable?
 If the character is of a species with only a sketchy background, does the author’s vision work within the limited framework established by canon?
 Can the author’s changes and coloring within the lines fit with how the species was originally drawn?
 Would you have taken that mysterious though canon species in a different direction?
 If so, how?

 I will use canon species when I feel they serve a particular purpose.
 Sometimes the purpose is to keep canon characters in canon-extension stories (e. g. the E2 stories).
-And so characters like T’Pol will be included.
-Another story included Soval.
-The number of canon species hitting the ENT era is somewhat limited.
+And so I include characters like T’Pol or Soval.
+The number of canon species hitting the ENT era has limits.
 I do enjoy the Xindi in all of their forms but usually the image is fleeting, like that of the dead Insectoid, She Who Almost Didn’t Breed in Time.

-One area that I have truly enjoyed is to bring together canon species in a manner that is different from usual, or to bring more minor canon species to the fore.
+One area that I truly enjoy is to bring together canon species in a manner that is different from usual, or to bring more minor canon species to the fore.

-Only seen in ENT, the Suliban are a somewhat stratified society.
+Only seen in ENT, the Suliban have a somewhat stratified society.

 On the one side, you’ve got the cabal, which was a part of the less than successfully portrayed Temporal Cold War.